-The scenic beauty of both Paarl and Wellington compels visitors to explore the many scenic routed in the valley and the surrounding mountains.
+The scenic beauty of both Paarl and Wellington compels visitors to explore the many scenic routes in the valley and surrounding mountains.

 Visit the ‘pearl’ of the Cape Winelands, Paarl and its Wine Route – a town that takes its name from the huge granite outcrop that stands proudly on the crest of Paarl Mountain.
 Paarl was founded in 1687 and is the third-oldest town in South Africa.
 The town is a mere 45-minutes’ drive from Cape Town.
 The birth of the Afrikaans as the World’s youngest language is celebrated by the Afrikaans Language Monument that stands aside the southern slopes of Paarl Mountain.
 Just outside Paarl is the Drakenstein Prison, where Nelson Mandela spent his last years in captivity and where he completed his long walk to freedom.
 The town has many fine examples of Georgian, Victorian, Edwardian and Cape Dutch buildings that compete for space with the wide variety of fine restaurants and coffee shops spead out along the twelve kilometre-long Main Street.